-HOURS OF OPERATION: We are open Monday through Friday from 8:30 AM until 5:30 PM Eastern time, often later.
+HOURS OF OPERATION: We're open Monday through Friday from 8:30 AM until 5:30 PM Eastern time, often later.
 If you contact us by telephone, fax, or email, please remember to supply your telephone number and to indicate when you can be reached during both business and evening hours.

-PICKUPS: You are welcome to visit our Baltimore warehouse at 2233 Huntingdon Avenue to pick up merchandise, but please place your order by telephone before you visit.
-We do not currently have a showroom, but can arrange to demonstrate items from stock by arrangement in advance.
+PICKUPS: You are welcome to visit our Baltimore warehouse at 2233 Huntingdon Avenue to pick up merchandise, but please place your order by telephone before you visit and ask for directions.
+We do not currently have a showroom, but can arrange to demonstrate items from stock by advance arrangement.